Kata Bella Logo

 🕒 Open daily, 7am – 3pm

-You may also like this article: Sazón Bali – Spanish flavours in Canggu
+You may also like this article: Breakfast Spots in Canggu Worth Waking Up Early For

 If you keep heading from Eko Cafe towards Jalan Raya Semer, you’ll spot a bright yellow coffee shop that’s hard to miss.
 Arnold’s Coffee may be small, but it’s full of charm, and it has everything you need to start your morning right.
 My family loves this place; we often end up staying a while, especially with the board games they have available.
 The coffee is nice, and you should definitely try the waffles.
 Best of all, the prices are affordable (I mean, things are generally cheaper once you’re outside central Canggu).